Zylann/godot_voxel/doc/source/module_development.md

 To compile the library:
 - Download a copy of [GodotCpp](https://github.com/godotengine/godot-cpp)
-- In the voxel module's root directory, write the path to GodotCpp at the beginning of the `SConstruct` script.
+- In the voxel module's root directory, write the path to GodotCpp at the beginning of the `SConstruct` script, or set the environment variable from command line.
 - Open the same kind of console you would use to compile Godot, change directory to the voxel module's root folder, and run SCons there.
 It will use the `SConstruct` file instead of `SCsub`.
 The library will be saved under a `bin/` folder.

 Example of build command on Windows (unoptimized debug build for use in editor):